Frame-Induced Group Polarization in Small Discussion Networks: Theory

+In summary of the RPM process above, discussion over the rhetorical frame serves to facilitate, via distribution reshaping, agreement among the more extreme members so that a majority emerges at the average of their policies.
+Majority influence then causes the minority to concur with the majority position.
+The consensus policy, and hence group mean, is more extreme than the initial mean --- the definition of group polarization.
+This process entails a conflation of the rhetorical frame and the policy: the rhetorical frame determines the subset of members whose \emph{policies} are aggregated to form the ultimate consensus policy.
+Against the dominant polarization tendency, the RPM process also allows a given group to depolarize if the moderate majority is rhetorically proximate --- an important departure from the uniform polarization prediction of standard theory.

-The RPM model as described above immediately yields a prediction for the effect of disagreement level on group polarization.
+The RPM process described above immediately yields a prediction for the effect of disagreement level on group polarization.
 Specifically, we consider increasing the policy distance between the two outermost members while the mean stays fixed.
-This corresponds to keeping $x_2$ fixed while moving $x_1$ and $x_3$ by equal amounts toward and away from the policy reference respectively.
-The rhetorically-proximate majority still consists of $F_2$ and $F_3$ but they now converge at a more extreme policy since their halfway-point is more extreme.
-Thus, the RPM model predicts that \emph{group polarization will increase with disagreement level}.
+In Figure~\ref{fig:riacurve}, this corresponds to keeping $x_2$ fixed while moving $x_1$ and $x_3$ by equal amounts toward and away from the policy reference respectively.
+For the $F$ group, the RPM still consists of $F_2$ and $F_3$ but they now converge at a more extreme policy since their halfway-point is more extreme.
+Thus, the RPM process predicts that \emph{group polarization will increase with disagreement level}.